 How do I apply?Apply for discretionary housing payment

 We’ll look at the details from this form together with the details you provided when applying for benefit.
-It’s important that you give as much information as you can to help us make a decision.
+It’s important that you give as much information as you can to help us make a decision and you may be asked to provide recent bank statements.
 We’ll write and tell you what we decide.

 If you get discretionary housing payments, we’ll expect you to work with us to find long term solutions to your financial situation.